viggyfresh/CliNER/README.rst

     The script will try to download CliCon's third party dependencies and will get everything except for the i2b2 data and the UMLS tables.

-    In the event that you run the script but encounter issues, please see the README section that corresponds to the failure's message.
+    If the installation script encounters issues, please see the README section corresponding to the failure message.

-    It is entirely likely that there are unforseen bugs.
-If you experience "strange" behavior (or if this document is just unclear in general), please email me at wboag@cs.uml.edu with your installation questions.

-    If you do not run the script, you must follow each of these steps and configure things such as virtual environments and environment variables.
+    If you opt not to use the provided script, you must follow the steps described below, starting with setting up virtual environments and environment variables.
 Not terribly difficult (we hope!).

+    Please email wboag@cs.uml.edu with your installation questions.

-1. virtualenv
+1. Set up virtualenv

     Setup a virtual environent.
 You must re-enable the virtual environment every new session.